-Certain of our mortgages are shared with other investors, who may include from time to time members the board and/or officers of Atrium.
+Certain of our mortgages are shared with other investors, who may include from time to time members of the board and/or officers of Atrium.
 In every case, our mortgage participation either ranks equally or in priority to other members of the syndicate as to receipt of principal and interest.

-Robert G. Goodall is a member of our board and an officer of Atrium, and is also a shareholder, director, officer and is related to entities that own, directly or indirectly, an interest in the Manager, which is a party to the Management Agreement described above.
+Robert G. Goodall is a member of our board and an officer of Atrium and Jennifer Scoffield is an executive officer of Atrium, and each of them is also a shareholder, director, officer and is related to entities that own, directly or indirectly, an interest in the Manager, which is a party to the Management Agreement described above.

-Certain of our directors and executive officers participated in offerings of our common shares at the same price and on the same terms as other arm's length subscribers in such offerings.
+Certain of our directors and executive officers, from time to time, have participated in offerings of our common shares and convertible debentures at the same price and on the same terms as other arm's length subscribers in such offerings.